ZeplerFu/book-trading-app/README.md

-Project of Zheping Fu, a Bookstore
+Zheping Fu's Project, A Bookstore